stoermelder/vcvrack-packone/docs/siren/Siren.md

 - Streams WAV, FLAC, and MP3 from disk; no full-file loading.
 - Drag-and-drop onto any compatible module, with optional resampling or WAV conversion.
+- Configurable output destination for generated files: next to the source, a custom folder, or the module's per-patch storage so the sample travels with the patch.
+An **Always copy** mode forces a copy into the target on every drop, even when no processing is needed.
 - Multiple root folders, switchable from the source menu.
 - Search by file or folder name with live filtering and keyboard navigation.
 - Favorites and a per-root metadata store (tags, favorites) shared between SIREN instances.